discrete-notes/discrete-notes.github.io/_posts/2020-08-27-teaser-planarity.md

 What we do (in a nutshell):

-* We first locally encode a transformation of the graph, where we basically blow up a spanning tree, to have an hamiltonian path.
+* We first locally encode a transformation of the graph, where we basically blow up a spanning tree, to have an hamiltonian cycle.

 ![](assets/planar-teaser-tree-1.png){: .center-image width="70%"}|![](assets/planar-teaser-tree-2.png){: .center-image width="40%"}

-* Then we use this hamiltonian path to order the nodes along a line (similarly to outerplanar graphs), and givan to every node its rank on the line is basically enough for the node to check the planarity of this transformed graph.
+* Then we use this hamiltonian cycle to order the nodes along a line (similarly to outerplanar graphs), and givan to every node its rank on the line is basically enough for the node to check the planarity of this transformed graph.